 Moreover, investing in the agricultural sector could yield or reduce the pressure on import bills as in “the fiscal year 2020, China imported around 17 billion U.S. dollars’ worth of agricultural products from the United States.”

 Iran is the biggest Shiite Muslim neighbor of Pakistan.
 Iran became the first country to recognize the sovereign status of Pakistan.
-It helped Pakistan through thick and thin and remained a brother country.
+It helped Pakistan through thick and thin and remained a brotherly country.
 However, in western geopolitics, the unilateral withdrawal of the US from the Iran nuclear deal and the imposition of sanctions crippled the Iranian economy.
 Thus, Pakistan needs to engage with Iran, as the economies of Iran and Pakistan are alike.

 Afghanistan is also a Muslim country neighboring Pakistan.
 Since the withdrawal of US troops from Afghanistan, and the Taliban’s takeover, the economy of the state has been crippled.
 The situation was further exacerbated when the afghan foreign assets were frozen by the US.
 It has been six to eight months but the Taliban government has not been recognized by any country, regionally or internationally.